IrenaeusChan/mobaseq_dev/README.md

 Optimizations:
     - Introduced condition if the FASTQ size is greater than 1GB to utilize a large data reading method
-    - Utilizing NumPy package to vectorize most data manipulation, decreases overall processing time (e.g. 61 MOBASeq500 Samples ~2Hrs)
+    - Utilizing NumPy package to vectorize most data manipulation, decreases overall processing time
     - Implemented machine byte code version of Hamming Distance to improve computational efficiency during Hamming distance calculation
     - Utilized multithreading and parallized sample processing for amount of cores available on computer or cluster to improve processing efficiency
         - E.g. for 5 Samples (of varying sizes):